belaboluk/digiScraper/README.md

 ## Examples

-i added 4 example for getting overall view of a product, question, commects(reviews) and all sellers  info in example folder
+i added 4 example for getting overall view of a product, question, commects(reviews) and all sellers  info in example folder/ also added a search example to show how use search funtionality and reterviving the results